 What a Proper Backsplash Installation Actually Requires

-Most people underestimate what a proper backsplash installation actually requires.
-It's not just pressing tile against a wall.
-The substrate has to be assessed — drywall, cement board, and existing tile each behave differently, especially in Arizona kitchens where cooking heat and dry air can affect adhesive performance over time.
-Grout joints need to be consistent.
-Cuts around outlets, windows, and cabinetry demand patience and precision.
+Most people don't realize how much goes into a real backsplash installation.
+It's not just sticking tile on a wall.
+The substrate matters.
+Drywall, cement board, existing tile.
+Arizona's heat and dry air affect how adhesive performs over time.
+Grout joints need consistency.
+Cuts around outlets, windows, and cabinetry take precision.

 Why East Valley Homeowners Should Care About Quality Backsplash Work